openhwgroup/cva6/docs/VerifPlans/VerificationPlanning101.md

 * Program counter updates appropriately
 ### Pass/Fail Criteria
 Here we attempt to answer the question, "how will the testbench know the test passed?".
 There are several methods that are typically used in CORE-V projects, and it is common to use more than one for a given item in a Verification Plan.
-* **Self Checking**: A self-checking test encodes the correct result directly into the testcase and compares what the DUT does against this "known good" outcome.
+* **Self Checking**: A self-checking test-program encodes the correct result directly into the testcase and compares what the DUT does against this "known good" outcome.
 See the [RISCY Testcases](https://core-v-docs-verif-strat.readthedocs.io/en/latest/pulp_verif.html#ri5cy-testcases) section of the Verification Strategy for an example of this.
 This strategy is used extensively by the RISC-V Foundation Compliance tests.
-* **Signature Check**: This is a more sophisitcated form of a self checking test.
+* **Signature Check**: This is a more sophisitcated form of a self checking test-program.
 The results of the test are used to calculate a signature and this is compared against a "known good" signature.
 This strategy is also used by the RISC-V Foundation Compliance tests.
-* **Check against ISS**: Here, the testcase does not "know" the correct outcome of the test, it merely provides stimulus to the DUT.
-The pass/fail criteria is determined a verification environment (testbench) component, in this case the **_Instruction Set Simulator_** (ISS), and the verification environment must compare the actual results from the DUT and the expected results from the ISS (or other reference model).
+* **Check against RM**: Here, the test-program does not "know" the correct output of the test.
+Instead, the pass/fail criteria is determined by a **_Reference Model_** (RM).
+An RM is a verification environment (testbench) component which models some or all of the DUT behavior.
+The verification environment must compare the actual results from the DUT and the expected results from the RM.
 When practical, this is the preferred approach because it makes testcase maintenance simplier.
-* **Check against RM**: The pass/fail criteria is determined by a **_Reference Model_** (RM).
-An RM is a verification environment (testbench) component which models some or all of the DUT behavior.
-In this context RM is a more generic term for ISS.
-Use this criteria when you suspect that the ISS will not model the specific behavior needed.
 * **Assertion Check**: Failure is detected by an assertion, typically coded in SVA.
 * **Any/All**: Any (or all) of the above pass/fail criteria can be reasonably assumed to catch a non-compliance of a specific feature/requirement.
 * **Other**: If one of the above Pass/Fail Criteria does not fit your needs, specify it here.